IQSS/dataverse/doc/sphinx-guides/source/installation/oidc.rst

 .. hint::
-   In contrast to our :doc:`oauth2`, you can use multiple providers by creating distinct configurations enabled by the same technology and without modifying the Dataverse software code base (standards for the win!).
+   In contrast to our :doc:`oauth2`, you can use multiple providers by creating distinct configurations enabled by the same technology and without modifying the Dataverse Software code base (standards for the win!).